 Small moments we feel so happy that we smile throughout the whole day by the thought of it.

-For me it was last week driving in the city while the sun was rising to create the most beautiful orange golden light -> that light was shining in my face leaving me to feel incredibly happy on a normal Wednesday morning.
+For me it was last week driving in the city while the sun was rising to create the most beautiful orange golden light -> that light was shining in my face making me feel incredibly happy on a normal Wednesday morning.

 At the same time, I was listening to my favorite playlist -> the perfect combination for a blissful moment.
-It made the traffic jam absolutely alright for me.
+And the traffic jam didn’t feel so bothersome anymore…

-I actually enjoyed the extra time with my music playing and the sunlight shining in my face.
+I actually enjoyed the extra time with my music playing and the sunlight shining on my face.

 Those small blissful moments are also hitting me often when I am around my family and friends.